 20. Make art.
 Paint a picture, make pottery, sketch fashion designs, do DIY projects, or even color in a coloring book.
 Let your creativity run wild by being artistic.

 21. Visit a museum.
-They are usually inexpensive and surprisingly entertaining.
+They are usually inexpensive and surprisingly entertaining, the perfect spontaneous thing to do when you're bored af.
 I personally love visiting science museums, but art and history museums are fun as well.

 22. Go to local music shows.
 Help to keep your city's music scene alive by attending concerts put on by local musicians.
 Local music shows are usually less than $10 to attend, and your money goes to supporting the bands from your hometown.